MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/schedule-board-URL-parameters.md

   `startdate : "YYYY-MM-DD"`

   The date takes the time zone configured for the schedule board.
-You can only define the start date in ISO format and the system set the date to the start of the week or month that the given date is in.
+You can only define the start date in ISO format and the system sets the date to the start of the week or month that the given date is in.

 - **Column width**